 Pay Attention to What Your Share Looks Like

 What does the viewer see when they see your share?
 Do they see an image that gets their attention?
-You can get great themed image packs for your social media at Inspirational.Graphics.
+You can get great themed image packs for your social media at my Inspirational Graphics Shop.

 Do they see words that make them want to read more?
 What exactly do they see on their end?
 It’s important to understand how size of images, and the automatic cropping of them on social media plays into whether someone wants to view or share your information or not.